-The essence of nuisance is that the actor's conduct or use of its own land or devices unreasonably interfered with either the plaintiff's use and enjoyment of its land (which is private nuisance4) or with the rights of the public generally (which is public nuisance5).
+The essence of nuisance is that the actor's conduct or use of their own land or devices unreasonably interfered with either the plaintiff's use and enjoyment of their land (private nuisance4) or with the rights of the public generally (public nuisance5).
 The law of nuisance is not frequently an issue now with respect to prescribed burning.
-Virtually all of the state prescribed burning laws explicitly6 or effectively7 eliminate nuisance as a theory for recovery.
+Virtually all of the state prescribed burning laws explicitly6 or effectively7 eliminate nuisance as an independent theory for recovery.
 But, failure to comply with the statute could result in a plaintiff asserting claims under this theory, even if the Owner and the Burner did not act unreasonably (i.e., were not negligent).
 Damages for a nuisance claim are measured in the same way as for a negligence claim.